 use a heat gun to pop the bubbles

 I added a Snoopy sticker to another mold.
-I sealed 2 fall leaves with Mod Podge and let that dry completely.
+I sealed 2 fall leaves with Mod Podge and let them dry completely.
 I then placed the leaves and resin in another mold.
 I continued to pop the bubbles.

 Resin Jewelry option 2 – Add Pigment to Resin

 I poured the different colors into the molds.
 I first poured a couple with just that color.
-Next, I just had fun with it, mixing and matching the colors together.
+Next, I had fun with it, mixing and matching the colors together.
 Once I got the look I wanted, I used my heat gun to pop the bubbles.

 Resin Jewelry option 3 – Add alcohol ink to Resin